jenkinsci/fitnesse-plugin/README.md

 ## Change Log

 Older versions of this plugin may not be safe to use.
-Please review the following warnings before using an older version:
+Please review the following changelog before using an older version:

 -   **1.33** (2020-04-04)
     -   **Fixed**: [Stored XSS vulnerability](https://jenkins.io/security/advisory/2020-04-07/#SECURITY-1801)